PixInsight/PCL/CODING_STYLE.md

       if ( condition )
               DoSomething(); // wrong

    1.3.
-The contents of a namespace block should not be indented.
-Nested namespaces should be indented.
+The contents of a top-level namespace block should not be indented.
+Nested namespaces and their contents should be indented.
 Use line comments to mark the closing brace of each namespace.

       namespace pcl
       {